Odrec/deep_doc_class/README.md

 The requirements2.txt file should be installed after the first requirements.txt.
 This is to fix a bug with scipy in some machines.

+Keras: keras is installed with tensorflow as default backend so if you don't have tensorflow installed you need to change the backend for it to use theano which was installed in the requirements.
+For changing the backend just edit this file: ~/.keras/keras.json where it says tensorflow substitute with theano.

 Additionally you need these external programas installed

 -ghostscript (version 9.19)